 “To be a good paralegal, you need to understand how our South Sudanese laws can be used to protect the lives of women.
 Thanks to the UNDP training, I was able to understand these tools and connect to people in the police department and other activists.”

-With $400,263 in funding, UNDP’s Access to Justice and Rule of Law programme, in collaboration with the Ministry of Justice, and UN Police, has jointly organized paralegal training on access to justice and human rights at national and state levels since 2006.
+With funding from Japan, UNDP’s Access to Justice and Rule of Law programme, in collaboration with the Ministry of Justice and UN Police, has trained 40 paralegals, including 9 women, on access to justice and human rights at national and state levels.

 The trainings bring together judges, lawyers, police and prison officers, custodians of customary norms, and community activists like Alice to strengthen their knowledge on laws that entitle communities to assert their rights, laws pertaining to the behaviour of public officials, and how the court system works amongst other issues.

 Paralegal practice remains uncodified in the laws of South Sudan, however in a country with only an estimated 400 practicing lawyers, the formalization of paralegals or community legal workers can bridge a large service delivery gap to enable people’s access to both formal and informal justice.
 Community-based activists and paralegals are now increasingly perceived as social change agents and conduits for increasing citizens’ voices.

 UNDP has also worked with civil society organizations to establish six Justice and Confidence Centres across the country to provide legal information, and monitor proceedings in customary courts.

 UNDP is now working with South Sudan’s criminal justice system, including the Judiciary, Ministry of Interior and the Ministry of Justice to implement a capacity development programme on advocacy techniques and understanding of legal instruments.
 UNDP has placed rule of law officers and law enforcement advisors across ten states to provide technical and policy support to the criminal justice sector and community-based organizations.